 Spirulina has an intense flavor and to be honest it isn’t the tastiest of foods, which is why I like adding it to food where other flavors dominate.

-This fruity sorbet is a perfect disguise for it, as you don’t taste any of the spirulina, but still get its nutritional benefits.
+This fruity sorbet is a perfect disguise for it, as you don’t taste any of the spirulina, but still get its full nutritional benefits.

 coconut chips for garnish (optional)

 Put the can of coconut milk in the fridge for at least 8 hours, preferably overnight.

 This separates the creamy part (which is the part we need for this recipe) from the liquid.

 Once chilled, scoop out the creamy top part of the coconut milk.